WooodHead/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

 ## Step 1: Reproduce the bug {: #reproduce }

-Finding a series of actions that consistently reproduces a bug is always to first step to debugging.
+Finding a series of actions that consistently reproduces a bug is always the first step to debugging.

 1. Click **Open Demo**.
 The demo opens in a new tab.